 What Can I as a Parent Expect for Therapy?
 Great question.

 After completing a 90-minute parent-only intake, I meet with your teen for a 45 minutes session every week for 4 sessions.
 This allows for your teen and me to build a therapeutic relationship, allows for me to get a deeper understanding of their struggles and build collaborative treatment goals and provide coping skills.
 This is followed by a parent session that allows me to provide parents assistance and strategies on how to support their teen.
-Further treatment will continue with a majority of sessions being individual with your teen, followed by parenting sessions and family sessions.
+Further treatment will continue with a majority of sessions being individual with your teen, followed by parenting sessions and family sessions when needed.
 Every family situation and need is different, some families need a mix of increased family sessions and or increased parenting sessions that are decided on collaboratively.

 What Will Therapy Be like for My Teen?